ApeWorX/ape/docs/quickstart.rst

 Quick Usage
 ***********

 Ape is primarily meant to be used as a command line tool.
-Ape will allow you to manage an account.
 Here are some things you do with the ``ape`` command:

 .. code-block:: bash